owncloud/web/docs/theming/_index.md

 }
 ```

-If you define different key-value pairs inside `"colorPalette"`, they will get loaded and initialized as CSS custom properties but don't tale any effect in the user interface.
+If you define different key-value pairs inside `"colorPalette"`, they will get loaded and initialized as CSS custom properties but don't take any effect in the user interface.
+This gives you an opportunity to, for example, customize extensions from within the theme in the web runtime (and not the extension itself).

 ### Font sizes